OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Data_Visualization_and_Quality_Control.md

 ![image115_png](images/image115.png)

 The newly generated *PcaScores* plot is shown below.
+A quick way to distinguish between the original and re-run analyses is by looking at the number of samples analyzed, which is listed next to the object title in the *Solution Explorer*.

 ![image116_png](images/image116.png)